isomerpages/moe-punggolsec/_canteen-matters/School Canteen Advertisement.md

 description: ""
 ---
 # **School Canteen Advertisement**

 Punggol Secondary School has one canteen stall vacancy for:
 (1) Fruits, Fresh Juices, Healthy Beverages & Desserts (no selling of titbits)

 **School Information**
-Our School has student population of 1277 and staff strength of 170.
+Our School has student populatio

-**Canteen Operating Hours**
+Monday ton of 1277 and staff strength of 170.

-Monday to Friday, 7:30am to 3:30pm during School Term.
+**Canteen Operating Hours**   Friday, 7:30am to 3:30pm during School Term.
 The canteen operator may be required to operate on other days as required by the school.

 **Contract Period**
 1 Oct to 31 December 2023
 (Contract is renewable from January to December, on a yearly basis).